Written by Spiro Koulouris | Medically Reviewed by Dr. Muhammad Qousain Ali, Consultant Rheumatologist on April 6, 2026

 Mythe 4 : Si vous suivez un régime alimentaire sain et évitez les déclencheurs de la goutte, vous pouvez éviter les crises de goutte.

 While maintaining a healthy diet and avoiding high purine foods is important for managing your gout symptoms, this alone will not make your condition go away.
-Unfortunately, gout is an irreversible condition; once you have it, you have it forever.
+Unfortunately, once you have gout, you have it forever but it is a highly treatable disease, especially with focused lifestyle changes and effective uric acid-lowering therapy.
 The good news is that there are now numerous medications you can take to manage your condition.
-There’s medicines specifically for lowering uric acid and then there’s also some for getting rid of the pain and swelling.
+There are medicines specifically for lowering uric acid and then there’s also some for getting rid of the pain and swelling.
 If you have conditions like kidney disease along with your gout, there’s medicine for that too.

 Mythe 5 : La goutte est une condition auto-infligée.